cpske/ISP/about.md

 | Lecture      | Mon 10:00-12:00, CPE room 507.
 | -------------|--------------------------------------------------------
-| Lab          | Tues 13:00-16:00, CPE Room 202 (may change)
+| Lab          | Tues 13:00-16:00, CPE Room 202.
 | Google Classroom       | Announcements, schedule, and assignments.
 [Classroom Link][google-classroom] or use class code **5zjkval**
 | Schedule & Assignments | [Google Classroom > Classwork][classroom-classwork].
 | Github       | [Github](https://github.com) to submit coding work & quiz.
 You need a Github account.
-| Collection of Course Material | <https://cpske.github.io/ISP>, but order may not match the course.
+| Collection of Course Material | <https://cpske.github.io/ISP>, but some content may not match this course.
 | Discord                | Q&A, discussion, meeting with TAs.
-[Invite Link][discord-invite] to join.
+Join using this [Invite Link][discord-invite].
-| Sign-up & Preparation  | Please do this [Sign-up and Preparation](assignment/week1/signup-and-software) before the first class.
+| Sign-up & Preparation  | Please do this [Sign-up and Preparation](assignment/week1/signup-and-software) before the first lab.
 | Scores       | <https://bit.ly/isp2023-scores> for classwork and homework